 “Josie, do you use your left hand at school?”
 I asked.
 The look on her face told me that she knew she was found out.

 Her left hand tightly gripped the blue crayon as she looked from hand to hand.
 She lifted up her right hand to show me.
 “It doesn’t work,” she explained.
 Suddenly, I understood.
 If her right hand wasn’t working the way it was supposed to, then surely she must be left handed.

 Grabbing a clean sheet of paper, Josie started writing her name.
 Struggling, she tried to form her letters perfectly to show me that she was indeed left handed, but the results proved otherwise.

 We agreed that for school and homework, she would only use her right hand, but she could experiment with her left hand when she colored at home.

-She looked at me, grabbing a crayon tightly in her left hand and said, “I just want to draw a picture.”
+With a huge smile on her face she grabbed a crayon tightly in her left hand and said, “I just want to draw a picture.”